 Modern buildings boast a host of safety features that can help keep damage to a minimum during fires.
 Improving fire safety requires a holistic approach, and creating fire-safe buildings is one of the earliest steps in the process.
 Fireproof and fire-resistant building materials should be used wherever possible, and one popular product designed with early fire suppression in mind is fire-retardant plywood.

 To understand what happens when this wood is exposed to fire, it is useful to have a basic idea of how it is produced.
 The wood is created using a process known as impregnation to ensure it is fully infused with fire-retardant chemicals.
-Kiln-dried plywood is placed into a long retort chamber that is sealed and vacuumed to remove the air.
+The plywood is put through a dryer to dry the glue between the veneers, and then kiln dried after it is impregnated with the fire retardant chemical to lock the chemical into the cells of the wood.

 A fire-retardant solution is then pumped from storage tanks into the retort.
 Then, an amount of pressure is applied continuously to infuse the wood with the chemicals; the precise amount of time will depend on the size of the wood, its species, the desired standard, and the type of fire retardant being used.